hms-dbmi/Hail-on-Google-Cloud/README.md

 ![](cluster.png)

 3. Submit a hail job with a python script
 ```
 gcloud dataproc jobs submit pyspark gs://path-to/python-script.py --cluster=*cluster-name* --project=*your-project*
 ```

 4. Delete the cluster

+Don't forget to delete your cluster if you don't need it anymore.
 ```
 gcloud dataproc clusters delete *cluster-name*
 ```